Suguruz/Suguruz/README.md

 <p align="center">
   Do not copy my ponies please!
 Light inspo is fine if you ask, just don't overdo it please!
 Copying/Colorpicking i do not want.
 Friends, please ask beforehand!
 <p align="center">
   For the most part, please whisper me to interact.
 Its a lot easier for me to keep track of as a lot of the times I am afk or talking with a friend.
 C+H is okay!!
 I don't approach first unless I know you, sorry!
+I'm just VERY shy!
 In rare moments I do just know I was terrified LMAO
 <p align="center">
 Once I warm up to you I am a lot more talkative so just give me time!
 Honestly just read my byi & dni in my links.
 I'll make this look nice at some point
 <p align="center">